-Placement testing for Career and College Promise students is conducted at the respective high schools and coordinated with the Director of K-12 Partnerships.
+Placement testing for Career and College Promise students is conducted at the direction of the Dean of K-12 Partnerships.

 Students who need placement testing may retake English and math with a minimum of one week between attempts of the same section and at a cost of \$5.00 per test and section.